Fauci says he was 'stunned' by boos from Trump supporters over revelation of recall - ExBulletin

 Fauci told co-host Jonathan Karl that he hopes Trump will continue to tell people to get vaccinated.

-Karl noted Trump’s recent interview on an episode of the conservative Daily Wire show with Candace Owens, that the former president “really pushed back against the idea that the vaccine doesn’t protect people.”
+Karl noted Trump’s recent interview on an episode of the conservative Daily Wire show with Candace Owens, which said the former president “really pushed back against the idea that the vaccine doesn’t protect people.”

 He added that Trump had said that the people who went to hospitals “are largely those who have not been vaccinated.”

-“You won’t die if you get the vaccine that was made with Donald Trump’s words.
-I mean, it’ll be interesting to see if his supporters listen to that,” he told Fauci.
+“You won’t die if you get the vaccine – these were made in Donald Trump’s words.
+I mean, it will be interesting to see if his supporters listen to this,” he told Fauci.

 “And I think continuing to say that people should get vaccinated and explaining that to them, in my mind is a good thing.
 I hope he continues,” Fauci replied.